 In 2011, the band added Tyler Klusmann from South Dakota as a studio & touring drummer.
 The band's latest release is 'LOVE ON THE OUTSIDE E.P.'
 (2012) produced by Grammy Nominated, Aaron Gillespie (Underoath, The Almost).

-part of the Feinstein Foundation’s $1 Million Dollar Giveaway to Fight Hunger.
+There is an important food drive happening through April 30, 2012 at Joint Neighborhood Project (JNP).
+It has been selected as part of the Feinstein Foundation’s $1 Million Dollar Giveaway to Fight Hunger.
 Any donation of cash, checks or food will be counted towards the giveaway.
 The more donations JNP receives, the more of the Feinstein grant it will receive!
 JNP does so much for this community--please help them during this food challenge!

 For more information, contact: Joint Neighborhood Project, 532 East Second St., Jamestown NY 14701.
 Phone (716) 664-7101.